-What better way to begin your Classic Chianti tour than with 2 nights in the Medieval wine town of Radda in Chianti, perched on a hilltop and surrounded by the stunning landscapes of the region.
+What better way to begin your Classic Chianti tour than staying in the Medieval wine town of Radda in Chianti, perched on a hilltop and surrounded by the stunning landscapes of the region.
 Siena is easily accessible from Pisa Airport (1H45) and from here a transfer to Radda is included.

 Tonight celebrate the beginning of your tour by selecting a delightful restaurant in which to eat some homemade pasta and enjoy a glass of the world-famous red wine, Chianti Classico.